JackMerlin/USBAccelerator/README.md

 Don't forget to press Enter key ;)

 ## Verify that USB Accelerator is Working
-* Open your browser to login your router, and check the USB icon at the top right have an "Plus", like the screenshot below.</br>
+* Open your browser to login your router, and check the USB icon at the top right have an "Plus", like the screenshot below.
 ![USBAccelerator](https://raw.githubusercontent.com/JackMerlin/USBAccelerator/master/.github/Screenshot_2.png)
-* Check the system logs, USB accelerator will report it running status.
+* Check the system logs, USB Accelerator will report it running status.

 ## Updating or Reinstall or Remove
 Using your SSH client to login to your router, then copy and paste the following command:
 ```
 /jffs/scripts/usbaccelerator.sh
 ```
-If the update is available, you can see the update option.

 ## Known Issues
 Maybe in the stock firmware is not working, but I'm not sure.